ronandoolan2/go-api-service/README.md

 ## Features
 - Minimal REST API endpoint:
   - `POST /api/transaction` -> inserts a new transaction into the database.
+- Unit tests in go
 - Containerized with multi-stage Docker build.
 - Kubernetes manifests for deploying the API and Postgres.
-- Example GitHub Actions workflow for CI/CD.
+- GitHub Actions workflow for CI/CD.
+- Monitoring of application with prometheus.

 ## Prerequisites
 - Docker
 - Kubernetes cluster (e.g., Minikube, KIND, or a cloud-managed service)
 - Kubectl
-- (Optionally) GitHub Actions set up for CI/CD

 ## Architecture Diagram